 benefit of your souls, and in order to practice.
 If applause be your end, you will not be so likely to be led to the knowledge of the truth, but may justly, as often is the case of those who are proud of their knowledge, be led into error to your own perdition.
 This being your end, if you should obtain much rational knowledge, it would not be likely to be of any benefit to you, but would puff you up with pride.
-1 Corinthians 8:1, "Knowledge puffeth up."
+1 Corinthians 8:1, 'Knowledge puffeth up'.'
 See "The Importance and Advantage of a Thorough Knowledge of Divine Truth," in Works, vol. 1 (Peabody, MA: Hendrickson, 1998), 162-63.

-While Jesus' comments were directed at the Pharisees' unconverted condition, the principle holds true for Christian pastors as well: our faith in Jesus and thus our ability to rightly interpret and apply Scripture will be obstructed by any cultivation of our pride.
+While Iesus' comments were directed at the Pharisees' unconverted condition, the principle holds true for Christian pastors as well: our faith in Jesus and thus our ability to rightly interpret and apply Scripture will be obstructed by any cultivation of our pride.
 God only leads the humble in what is right (Ps 25:9) and only looks upon the one who trembles at his Word (Isa 61:1-2).
-Our desire for prominence among a cadre of international scholars-or simply among the pastor-theologians in nearby churchesmust be crucified again and again if we hope to grow spiritually, feed Christ's flock, and persevere in the ministry.
+Our desire for prominence among a cadre of international scholars-or simply among the pastor-theologians in nearby churches must be crucified again and again if we hope to grow spiritually, feed Christ's flock, and persevere in the ministry.
 Jonathan Edwards aptly warns us: "Pride is the main handle by which [Satan] has hold of Christian persons and the chief source of all the mischief that he introduces to clog and hinder a work of God.
 Spiritual pride is the main spring or at least the main support of all other errors.
 Until this disease is cured, medicines are applied in vain to heal all other diseases."32 Dealing with our sinful bent for personal glory is not a discipline we begin in latter stages of our work: it is the beginning, middle, and end of pastoral ministry.
-Without Spirit-wrought humility leading to a love for Christ and a love for his sheep, our theological efforts will come to nothing (James 4:6).
+Without Spirit-wrought humility leading to a love for Christ and a love for his sheep, our theological efforts will come to nothing (James

 But it should be obvious by now that none of our discussion on the problem of intellectual respectability implies that the pastor-theologian will be excused for intellectual sloppiness.
 Poorly reasoned doctrinal positions, superficial engagement with opposing theological opinions, hurried exegesis, and unsubstantiated arguments cannot be waived simply because one is a pastor.
 The very idea that the pastoral office justifies mental carelessness and theological ineptitude is itself a sign of the times.
-We will do well to remember that the word "pastor" in the phrase "pastor-theologian" is intended to identify the primary beneficiary of the theologian's intellectual labor (i.e., Christ's sheep), not serve as a hedge for a lazy man who is unwilling to apply mental rigor to his calling.33 majority of Christians are living in defeat and that the secret to living the victorious Christian life is consecration followed by Spirit-filling; and (3) stimulated by annual
+We will do well to remember that the word "pastor" in the phrase "pastor-theologian" is intended to identify the primary beneficiary of the theologian's intellectual labor (i.e., Christ's sheep), not serve as a hedge for a lazy man who is unwilling to apply mental rigor to his calling.

 Indeed, the church only suffers when pastors neglect this aspect of their calling.
-Consider the troubles spawned by the Keswick movement.34 These
+Consider the troubles spawned by the Keswick movement.
+These

-32Jonathan Edwards, "Undiscerned Spiritual Pride," in Works, 1:399; emphasis added.
+&lt;sup>32Edwards, "Undiscerned Spiritual Pride," in Works, 1:399; emphasis added.

-33One way that pastors can relate positively to the academy is by allowing current scholarship to sharpen their own thinking and theological arguments, even if that scholarship is trending in an unorthodox direction.
+&lt;sup>33One way that pastors can relate positively to the academy is by allowing current scholarship to sharpen their own thinking and theological arguments, even if that scholarship is trending in an unorthodox direction.